Dyalog/link/help/Link.GetFileName.md

 # Link.GetFileName

-Returns the name of the file containing the source of the given APL item.
+Returns the fully qualified name of the file containing the source of the given APL item.
 See also [GetItemName](Link.GetItemName.md).

 #### Arguments

-- APL item name
+- APL item name(s)

 #### Result

+- for each APL item name:
+  - if item does not exist or does not belong to a linked namespace: empty vector
-- associated file name (or the empty vector if the item is not linked)
+  - otherwise: file name that the item is linked to